is mystery set amid English church politics.

 Its protagonist is the head of the Dilapidations Board at Canterbury,

-died after trying to get in touch.
-This sets him off on an investigation
+years has died after trying to get in touch.
+This sets him off on an

-which will uncover secrets concealed for fifty years and threaten the
+investigation which will uncover secrets concealed for fifty years

 - External links: